obackhoff/f_neural_network/README.md

                         Train NN with provided dataset -n NN_SHAPE, --nnshape=NN_SHAPE
-                        Set the neural network shape (inputs, hidden_layer1, ..., outputs)
-  -p NN_PREDICT, --predict=NN_PREDICT
+                        Set the neural network shape (inputs, hidden_layer1, ..., outputs)  DEFAULT: '[2,1]' -p NN_PREDICT, --predict=NN_PREDICT
                         Predict using the model and given data -e NN_EPOCHS, --epochs=NN_EPOCHS
-                        Set the number of epochs to train the NN -a NN_ACTIVATION, --activation=NN_ACTIVATION
+                        Set the number of epochs to train the NN  DEFAULT:
+                        10000
+  -a NN_ACTIVATION, --activation=NN_ACTIVATION
-                        Set the activation function for the hidden layers -o NN_OUTPUT_ACTIVATION, --outactivation=NN_OUTPUT_ACTIVATION
+                        Set the activation function for the hidden layers
+                        DEFAULT: tanh
+  -o NN_OUTPUT_ACTIVATION, --outactivation=NN_OUTPUT_ACTIVATION
-                        Set the activation function for the output layer -l NN_LEARNING_RATE, --learningrate=NN_LEARNING_RATE
+                        Set the activation function for the output layer
+                        DEFAULT: sigmoid
+  -l NN_LEARNING_RATE, --learningrate=NN_LEARNING_RATE
-                        Set the learning rate for the NN -L NN_LAMBDA, --lambda=NN_LAMBDA
+                        Set the learning rate for the NN   DEFAULT: 0.1 -L NN_LAMBDA, --lambda=NN_LAMBDA
-                        Set the regularization factor -A, --activfunctions  Show the activation functions -s MODEL_SAVE_FILENAME, --savemodel=MODEL_SAVE_FILENAME
+                        Set the regularization factor   DEFAULT: 0.0 -A, --activfunctions  Show the activation functions -s MODEL_SAVE_FILENAME, --savemodel=MODEL_SAVE_FILENAME
                         Set filename to save the model after training -m MODEL_LOAD_FILENAME, --model=MODEL_LOAD_FILENAME
                         Load model to predict data or continue training it -d CSV_DELIMITER, --delimiter=CSV_DELIMITER
-                        Set the delimiter of the CSV file -H, --hasheader       If set, the header (first line) of the dataset will be omitted
+                        Set the delimiter of the CSV file   DEFAULT: ',' -H, --hasheader       If set, the header (first line) of the dataset will be omitted
   -I, --allinput        If set, the dataset will be read line by line instead
                         of random samples
   -r NN_REPORT_EVERY, --reportevery=NN_REPORT_EVERY
-                        The number of epochs to report data from the trainig process
+                        The number of epochs to report data from the trainig process   DEFAULT: 10000

 ```